 If you're designing a sex toy for men:

 - Which part of the male anatomy does your toy stimulate?
 Think about whether you want to create a masturbator to be penetrated or a toy which enhances sex and solo play in some way.

-- If you're looking to stimulate the P-spot, make sure it's safe for anal play by including a flared base into your design.
+- If you're looking to stimulate the P-spot, make sure it's safe for anal play by incorporating a flared base into your design.

 - Your toy should be great fun to use, but also easy to clean.
-This will ensure the your product lasts for a long time.
+This will ensure that your product lasts for a long time.